zachj1582/unit-testing-afternoon-new/README.md

 - In the `src` folder create a folder titled `__tests__` and then in that folder create a file called `utilFunctions.test.js`.
   - Jest will automatically detect this folder and run all files inside of it when you run `npm run test`
 - In the `package.json` add this code snippet.
+  - This snippet will allow us to place js files in the `__data__` folder that will be ignored by the test runner

 ```json
 "jest": {